RoshanNindrai/Periscope/README.md

 Routes --> DataModel
 ```

+---

+## 📦 Key Modules

-### DataModel
+### `DataModel`
-- **Purpose:**
 Contains all data models for movies, people, genres, collections, and related entities.
-  Provides the core Domain model types used throughout the app for representing and passing media data.
+Provides the core domain model types used throughout the app.

-### HomeFeature
+### `HomeFeature`
-- **Purpose:**
-  Manages the main home screen feature of the app.
-  Handles fetching of trending, popular, upcoming, and top-rated media categories using Swift concurrency for efficient parallel data loading.
+Handles the home screen feature logic and parallel data fetching of trending, popular, upcoming, and top-rated categories.

-### PeriscopeUI
+### `PeriscopeUI`
-- **Purpose:**
-  Hosts reusable SwiftUI views and UI components for displaying media items, images, and related visual elements.
+Hosts reusable SwiftUI views and UI components for media displays.
-  Leverages environment objects for style and image URL construction.
+Includes environment-based theming and image URL logic.

-### Lego
-- **Purpose:**
-  A Simple attempt on a SwiftUI based Design System
-  Provides reusable building blocks, including theming, to ensure consistent UI across the app.

-### AppSetup
+### `Lego`
-- **Purpose:**
-  Responsible for dependency injection and application-wide setup.
-  Centralizes configuration of core services such as networking and authentication, ensuring modular and testable architecture.
+A minimal SwiftUI-based design system.
+Includes typography, spacing, colors, and layout primitives.

-### SignInFeature
+### `SignInFeature`
-- **Purpose:**
-  Handles the sign-in flow for the app.
+Manages the sign-in flow and localization for multi-language support.

-  Includes localization resources to support multiple languages and enhance accessibility.
+### `TMDBRepository`
+The main data access layer for TMDB APIs.
+Uses async/await with dependency injection via factories and protocol abstraction.

+### `Networking`
+Composes and abstracts HTTP networking layer to power repository and service calls.

-### Supporting Files
+### `AppSetup`
-- **Configuration and Assets:**
-  Includes app configuration files, URL scheme definitions, and image assets necessary for app branding and integration with external services.
+Centralized app bootstrapping and dependency configuration module.

 ---

-## Learning Focus
+## 🧠 Learning Focus

-- **SwiftUI:**
-  The project is structured around SwiftUI for modern, declarative user interface development.
-- **Swift Concurrency:**
-  Makes extensive use of async/await and structured concurrency to handle asynchronous tasks in a safe and readable way.
+- **SwiftUI**: Learn modern declarative UI building blocks.
+- **Swift Concurrency**: Use structured concurrency and async/await for clean async code.
-- **Modular Design:**
+- **Modular Architecture**: Explore a scalable modular project layout.
-  Codebase is organized into clear, feature-oriented modules to reflect best practices in Swift app architecture.

 ---

+## 📄 License

+This project is licensed for educational use only.